NeuroTechX/ntx_slack_archive/_san-francisco.md

  >joke.d: oh cool, let's talk about it sometime, my boyfriend rouffi is lead of the Neurotechx Paris, he is coming around Easter in SF

+4/1/2017 6:15 PM

+ **joke.d** :

+ >Oh awesome !
+Didnt even know there was a community in Paris !